cloudevents/spec/json-format.md

 provides a generic mapping model that applies to all current and future CloudEvents attributes, including extensions.

+For clarity, extension attributes are serialized using the same rules as specification defined attributes.
+This includes their syntax and placement within the JSON object.
+In particular, extensions are placed as top-level JSON properties.
+Extensions themselves are free to have nested properties, however the root of the extension MUST be serialized as a top-level JSON property.
+There were many reason for this design decision and they are covered in more detail in the [Primer](primer.md#json-extensions).

 ### 2.1.
 Base Type System

 The core [CloudEvents specification][CE] defines a minimal abstract type